Sakyce/TeacherAPI/README.md

 ```

 If you want to already start with something, you can fork this [Example Teacher](https://github.com/Sakyce/TeacherExample) and create your own Teacher from it.
 (Very recommended!)

+> [!WARNING]
+> Only use the NuGet package for adding TeacherAPI as a dependency, don't add the dll as a dependency as it's considered bad practice!

 ## Good practices
 * Include options to disable your teacher as main, and disable your teacher as assistant, as well as tweaking weights.